Eirinintz/Public-library-internship-Sparta/week-01/week-01-report.md

 # Week 1  💪⌛🗓️

-## Creating a Web Server and displaying messages on a website using Python and PHP and Combining a Web Server with PHP and MySQL 📚
+## Creating a Web Server and displaying messages on a website using Python and PHP and Combining a Web Server with PHP and MySQL 📚✨

+---

-### 🎯 Creating a Web Server and displaying messages on a website using Python and PHP
+### 🎯 Creating a Web Server and displaying messages on a website using Python and PHP 🐍💻

-#### For Python, the following steps apply: ✅
+#### For Python, the following steps apply: ✅😊

-1) Create a folder named Project_Folder on the local disk
+1️⃣ Create a folder named `Project_Folder` on the local disk 📁

-2) Create a file named ***app.py*** inside this folder with the code
+2️⃣ Create a file named ***app.py*** inside this folder with the code 📝

-3) Create a folder named **templates** inside the same folder, and within it create a file with the code ***index.html***
+3️⃣ Create a folder named **templates** inside the same folder, and within it create a file with the code ***index.html*** 🖥️

-4) Download the Visual Studio Code application, install the Python extension, and add the code in a file named ***app.py***
+4️⃣ Download the Visual Studio Code application, install the Python extension, and add the code in a file named ***app.py*** 💻✨

-5) Install Flask in the Command Prompt, then run:
+5️⃣ Install Flask in the Command Prompt, then run:

 ```
 set FLASK_APP=app.py